paosi/Google-Coursera/README.md

+# Google IT Automation with Python Professional Certificate

-A collection of coding projects I wrote while completing coursework for Google's IT Automation with Python professional certification on Coursera.
+A collection of coding projects I wrote in order to complete the Google IT Automation with Python professional certificate on the Coursera platform.